kox/nanotoken/README.md

 A zerocopy, `no_alloc` token program for solana that is highly optimized for transfers.
 The program supports batch invocations, allowing multiple instructions to be executed within a single program invocation.
 If it were to be used, this could reduce token program blockspace on mainnet from 8-10% to 1-3%.

+# How to test it locally

+1) Create a config.json keypair in the root of the project `solana-keygen new -o ./config.json --force`

+2) Override your public key into the CONFIG_ACCOUNT value at `./src/consts.rs`

+3) Run `cargo test-sbf`

 # Notes/TODOs:
 # 1) Comparisons: